 Destruction of property:

-In 1980, Mount St Helens in Washington USA erupted and causes a rock debris landslide believed to be the biggest in history.
+In 1980, Mount St Helens in Washington USA erupted and caused a rock debris landslide believed to be the biggest in history.
 The landslide traveled about 14 miles, wiping away highway bridges, buildings, and roads.
 It is known that the amount of debris in this avalanche can fill 250 million dump trucks.

-Destruction natural environment:
+Destruction of the natural environment:

 Debris flows usually uproot trees and wipe out vegetation and wildlife in its path.